Authors Guild, Inc. v. Google, Inc.: Second Circuit appeal

-Nor, on this record, is Google a contributory infringer.

 Certiorari petition

 On December 31, 2015, The Authors Guild (on behalf of three named authors and "others similarly situated") filed a petition for writ of certiorari with the U.S. Supreme Court requesting that the Court review the Second Circuit's October 16, 2015, decision.

 The petition presents three substantive questions and a fourth procedural one.
 The substantive questions are: